Li-Shicheng/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all tags
+2. AddressBook shows the list of tags
+3. User requests to rename an existing tag
+4. AddressBook rename the tag and apply to all persons

+**Extensions**

+2a.
+There are no existing tags

+>AddressBook give information for adding a tag
+>Use case ends

+3a.
+The existing tag is not valid

+> AddressBook shows an error meesage
+  Use case resume at step 2

 ## Appendix C : Non Functional Requirements